 Don’t get me wrong.
 I love me a shorter hike.
-They’re ideal to get the heart rate up and enjoy some time outdoors – preferably with a waterfall or sweeping mountain view.
 But y’all, I also love a challenge and feel like I’m stretching myself around that 8-mile mark.

-When I learned that the hike to Ramsey Cascades is exactly 8 miles roundtrip, I cheered.
-(Silently, but still.)
-I also bumped it to the top of my hiking list and made it happen that same weekend.
+When I learned that the hike to Ramsey Cascades in the Smoky Mountains is exactly 8 miles roundtrip, I bumped it to the top of my hiking list and made it happen that same weekend.

 Now, I gotta warn ya.
 Driving to the trailhead is torture for the last 20 minutes or so.
 That’s how long it took me from SR 321 to the parking area, thanks to a narrow gravel road, pitted with jumbo-sized potholes that plagued me about every 10 yards.
 Oyyy.